 We LGBT Americans have had enough.
 Progress has been made in recent years, and it is welcome, but it is still but a pale shadow of the full rights we demand.
-It is time, finally, that the heteronormative majority recognized our rights.
-It is time that federal and state governments finally put in place and enforced laws to stomp out, once and for all, the rampant homo- and transphobia that still guide our sick culture.
+It is time for the heteronormative majority to recognize our rights.
+It is finally time for federal and state governments to put in place and enforce laws to stomp out, once and for all, the rampant homo- and transphobia that still guide our sick culture.

-First and foremost, it is necessary that all Americans recognize our right to police public discourse about sex.
+First and foremost, all Americans must recognize our right to police public discourse about sex.
 We LGBT citizens represent a massive 3.8% of the US population, yet there remain people out there who are allowed to live and hold steady jobs while refusing to bow to our wisdom on all matters related to gender, marriage and child rearing.

 This has to stop.
-It is a clear breach of our rights.
-These holdouts against the eventual triumph of our ideology must be silenced, and if they will not shut up and learn to think and speak as we tell them--if our demands continue to be ignored, we can only respond by enacting yet stricter laws to threaten their employment and institutions.
+Such holdouts against the triumph of our ideology must be silenced, and if they will not shut up and learn to think and speak as we tell them, we will have no choice but to respond by enacting even stricter laws to threaten their employment and institutions.

 The cognitive disconnect is impossible to credit.
-Don’t you people even understand where you live?
-You live in the United States of America.
-Don’t you realize that we LGBT activists have a constitutionally protected right to force you to parrot our every pronouncement?
+Don’t they even understand where they live?
+They live in the United States of America.
+Don’t they realize that we LGBT activists have a constitutionally protected right to force them to parrot our every pronouncement?

 But this isn't the endgame.
 America’s schools are only part of the picture.
 In homes and “religious” settings across the country, offensive ideas about sex and gender continue to be foisted off on innocent children.
 It is a scandal that must not be allowed to continue.

 Everyone now recognizes that being LGBT brings with it a better understanding of human sexuality and family than that held by merely heterosexual citizens.
 The science is clearly on our side.
-We LGBT activists are the best people to be directing education policy, and we now largely do direct it, but the important issue of how children are taught the facts of life in other settings remains far too open.
-This will soon change.
+We LGBT activists are the best people to direct education policy--and we now largely do direct it--but the important issue of how children are taught the facts of life in other settings remains far too open.
+This is going to change.

 Those who persist in naysaying our plans on these new fronts will soon come to regret it.
 Especially, parents with "Christian" leanings had better get their priorities queered within the next few years or we are going to have to take the gloves off.
 That day will not be a pleasant one for those on the wrong side of history.

-History moves inexorably forward, and our vanguard role is clear.
-In the future we are bringing, the trans movement has a crucial role to play.
-Not surprisingly, it is here that the holdouts are most starkly revealed.
+History moves inexorably forward.
+Our vanguard role is clear.
+In this future we are bringing, the trans movement of course has a vital role to play.
+It is in relation to the trans movement that the holdouts against us will be revealed.

 Incredibly, there are still parents out there who do not accept that their son, at age 4 or 5, has the wisdom and knowledge of sex to decide if he is a boy or a girl.
-There are still parents out there who think it is their right (rather than the right of LGBT-vetted school administrators) to decide what’s best for their children.
-It's hard to stomach, but these people actually still exist.
+There are still parents who think it is their right (rather than the right of LGBT-vetted school administrators) to decide what’s best for their children.
+Hard to stomach, yes, but these people still exist.

 We’re now finding that some of these “parents” even get upset when they learn that schools have been instructed not to inform them of their child’s declared gender identity.
 Which is amazing.
 I mean DUHHH!--the schools are only doing it to protect your child, who may want to begin hormone therapy and live according to his or her or their or zir new identity.

 Think about it.
-Our school administrators are trying to protect your children from any undue or backward influence you might have on them, and all you offer in gratitude is complaints and threats.
+Here our school administrators are trying to protect your children from any undue or backward influence you might have on them, and all you offer in gratitude is complaints and threats.

-Don’t you understand who you are threatening?
+It seems you don't understand who you are threatening.
 We are the “Love wins” people, the people who lit up the White House in rainbow colors.
 And when we say “Love wins”, it means love as we define it.
-Anything you might have called love previously, anything that doesn’t fit our definition, is actually hate.
+Anything you might have called love previously, well, that is now actually hate.
 Haven’t you figured this out yet?

-We LGBT folks are getting fed up with this ongoing parental interference.
+Truth is, we LGBT folks are getting fed up with the ongoing parental interference.
 Your child has rights after all.
 If your daughter decides she wants to be a boy during some months of her childhood, then she simply IS a boy.
-Why can’t you people understand this?
-She has a right to allow us to declare her a boy.
-And once declared, she must remain a boy, that’s what she IS, and in her protection we insist you acknowledge our right to administer hormone blocking treatments and, eventually, breast removal.
+She has a constitutional right to allow us to declare her one, and once declared, she must remain a boy, because that’s what she IS, and for her protection we insist you acknowledge our right to administer hormone blocking treatments and, eventually, breast removal.

 Likewise if your son is seen at some point playing with a Barbie doll--quick, change his name from Dan to Demi and start the hormone therapy before his stubble starts to grow in.
 Later we'll remove the offending male parts, government paid.
-Sure, he’ll be in and out of psyche wards now and then, the hormones will lead to secondary health complications, but so what?
-The main thing is he will grow up to join our movement.
+Sure, he may be in and out of psyche wards now and then, the hormones will lead to secondary health complications, but so what?
+He will grow up to join our movement!

-In Britain claims of gender nonconformity among young people have surged more than 900% in the past few years.
+In Britain, claims of gender nonconformity among young people have surged more than 900% in the past few years.
 In short, things are going as planned.
-See?